So what is Direct Primary Care?

 What about my kids?

 I am currently accepting children between the ages of 5 and 18.
-Since I cannot afford to offer vaccinations, I do not treat children under the age of 5.
+Since membership doesn’t include vaccinations, I do not treat children under the age of 5.
 I am so fortunate to be sharing office space with my boys’ pediatrician, Dianne McNeill, MD, at her practice, Cornerstone Pediatrics.
 She has a traditional insurance-based practice, but she delivers personalized care with extended visits in a friendly environment.
 She has completed a fellowship in Integrative Medicine.
 I highly recommend her as a pediatrician.

 How can I get started?